-16.8.3 Associating a Solver to a Partition
+16.8.3 Associating a Solver to a Sub-Partition

 A SolverMethod can be associated to a clock with the overloaded Clock constructor Clock(c, solverMethod =...), see section 16.3.
-If a clock is associated with a clocked partition and a SolverMethod is associated with this clock, then the partition is integrated with it.
+If a clock is associated with a sub-clock of a discretized sub-partition and a SolverMethod is associated with this clock, then the sub-partition is integrated with it.